After blast kills hundreds at Gaza hospital, Hamas and Israel trade blame as rage spreads in region

 Shelling from Israeli tanks hit a U.N. school in central Gaza where 4,000 Palestinians had taken refuge, killing six people and wounding dozens, the United Nations Palestinian refugee agency said.
 At least 24 U.N. installations have been hit the past week, killing at least 14 members of the agency’s staff.

 A barrage of strikes crashed into the Bureij refugee camp in central Gaza, leveling an entire block of homes and causing dozens of casualties, residents said.
-Among those killed was one of Hamas’ top military commanders, Ayman Nofal, the group’s military wing said — the highest-profile militant known to have been killed in the war.
+Among those killed was one of Hamas’ top military commanders, Ayman Nofal, the group’s military wing said.
+He is the highest-profile militant to have been killed in the war.

 In Gaza City, Israeli airstrikes also hit the house of Hamas’ top political official, Ismail Haniyeh, killing at least 14 people.
 Haniyeh is based in Doha, Qatar, but his family lives in Gaza City.
 The Hamas media office did not immediately identify those killed.